Did a cashier peddle you the Walmart credit card application during checkout? This 2013 review will show you the ugly truth.

 Believe it or not, the only rewards offered on the store version of the Walmart card is a measly 5 cent gallon discount at their participating gas stations.
 Please note that's only 5 cents, NOT percent.
 And aside from that, there is no cash back or points earned on any of your spending!

-The Walmart Discover card does give rewards elsewhere but they're nothing to write home about:
+Your best bet would be to go for something that gives double points (worth 2% cash back) at ALL gas stations.Meanwhile the Walmart Discover card does give rewards elsewhere, but they're nothing to write home about:

 - 0.25% on total annual spending up to $1,500